 Whether you choose pole beans or bush beans, they are super-simple to grow.
-You often see recommendations to treat the seed with a bit of legume innoculant to increase yields, but you may actually end up with too many beans even when you don't add the innoculant.
+You often see recommendations to treat the seed with a bit of legume inoculant to increase yields, but you may actually end up with too many beans even when you don't add the inoculant.

-Plant them after soil has warmed.
+Plant bean seeds after the soil has warmed.
 Pole beans should be planted about six inches apart; bush beans can be planted three to four inches apart.
-You will need to provide a trellis if you plan to grow pole beans, which will reach six feet... tall or more.
+You will need to provide a trellis if you plan to grow pole beans, which will reach six feet tall or more.
 Keep them evenly moist, and harvest the beans when they are thin and tender.
 Be sure to harvest regularly.
 Both bush and pole beans are prolific, and you may well end up with more than you can use.
 Luckily, beans freeze well!Continue to 9 of 10 below.

 09 of 10

 Peas need cool weather to grow well, so they're an ideal spring or fall crop.
 You can select snow peas, snap peas, or shell peas, but they all have the same basic requirements: cool weather, full sun, trellis or other support to climb on, and even moisture.
 Plant in spring as soon as the soil can be worked and in fall about eight weeks before your last frost date.

 10 of 10

 Plant cucumbers once your soil has warmed in the spring.
 You can choose bush or vining types, slicers or pickling cucumbers.
 You'll need to provide a trellis for vining types and be sure to give your cucumbers plenty of moisture because cukes that are allowed to dry out often develop bitter fruits.
 Certain varieties, such as 'Bushmaster' even grow well in containers.

 For a different change of pace, try growing heirloom 'Lemon' cucumbers, which grow to lemon-sized yellow-striped fruits.
 They're delicious and look great in a salad.